January producer price inflation eases less than forecast

-LONDON Factory gate inflation dropped to its lowest in more than a year in January as input costs also rose at a much slower pace, data showed on Friday.
+LONDON British factory gate inflation dropped to its lowest in more than a year in January as input costs also rose at a much slower pace, data showed on Friday.

 Output price inflation fell to 4.1 percent from 4.8 percent in December, its lowest annual level since November 2010, but the drop was smaller than economists had forecast, highlighting the risk that consumer price inflation may not fall as fast this year as the Bank of England is predicting.